etdey/copilot-chat-manager/README.md

 ## Testing and Development

+If you are going to do development and testing, you should install the packages from the `requirements-dev.txt` file as shown above with the virtual environment setup.

 ### Automated Tests

 The Python `unittest` framework is used for automated tests.
 All of the unit tests can be executed with the `run_tests.sh` shell script on MacOS/Linux or with the `run_tests.ps1` PowerShell script on Windows.